10yard/dkafe/readme.md

 ============
 Donkey Kong has captured Pauline and carried her to the top of an abandoned construction site.
 The shock of shaking up the building during his ascent to the top has revealed many hidden old arcade machines from the 1980's era and they are scattered around the platforms.

 Yes, the plot is a bit thin and I can't explain why Donkey Kong has decided to throw coins instead of barrels.
-Anyway, the coins must be collected by Jumpman so that he has money to unlock and play all of the arcade machines.
+Anyway, the coins must be collected by Jumpman and he must play games well to earn money to unlock and play all of the arcade machines.

 Controls
 ========